Registration Open for 2026 Kentucky Continuous Improvement Summit

 Phase Four Jan.
 1 - Dec.
 31

-| - Non-Traditional Instruction Continuation of Learning Plan for Districts (Due May 1)
+| - Nontraditional Instruction (Due May 1)

 - English Learner Plan for Districts (Lau Plan) (Due May 1)

-- Professional Development Plan for Districts (Due May 1)
+- Professional Development Plan (Due May 1)

 - Progress Monitoring

-| - Professional Development Plan for Schools (Due May 1)
+| - Professional Development Plan (Due May 1)

 - Progress Monitoring